 During our down time we visited beaches, had a tour of Stone town and a spice farm, went to a night market to enjoy street food, and enjoyed games each evening at the youth hostel.
 After our week of teaching, we headed out to an eco-lodge on the coast for some much needed R & R before we returned home.

 The students who attended in 2019 were required to attend planning and admin sessions; learning about food, appropriate dress, some basic Swahili and Zanzibari history and culture; though nothing could really prepare us for the realities of the spice island.
 It continues to be the most fascinating and beautiful place, each time we return.

 Many students fundraised their way to Zanzibar with dedication and hard work - we encourage this approach rather than asking the bank of Mum and Dad.
 Some students used their part time jobs to fund their way, whilst others rigorously attended fundraising events such as a sponsored walk from Bromley to the Tanzanian High Commission and made the most of babysitting and dog walking services that they could offer to friends and family.

 As a trip, Zanzibar 2019 was exciting, challenging, hard work, hot, life-changing, amazing, incredible and fulfilling.
-We are really excited to be able to continue to offer this trip to Charles Darwin Students as we continue to build on our relationship with Kijito Upele and plan our return in 2021.
+Unfortunately due to the Covid-19 Pandemic we were unable to visit in 2020 and 2021, however, we are really hopeful to be able to continue to offer this trip to Charles Darwin Students as we continue to build on our relationship with Kijito Upele.

+Ms Candy/Mr Jones

+Expanding Horizons

-Expanding Horizons One of our major roles in the Sixth Form is to ensure that students leave us with the skills to excel either in the work place or in further education and/or University.
+One of our major roles in the Sixth Form is to ensure that students leave us with the skills to excel either in the work place or in further education and/or University.
 We therefore deliver a full tutor/tutorial programme to 'widen horizons', expand knowledge of current affairs and broaden interests and experiences.

-The change from GCSE to Sixth Form study can be daunting at first which is why we have a Taster Day at the end of Year 11 for you to attend some taster sessions followed by a parental information evening and induction meetings for all students in September.
+The change from GCSE to Sixth Form study can be daunting at first which is why we have Taster Days at the end of Year 11 for you to attend some taster sessions followed by a parental information evening and enrolment meetings for all students as appropriate in August, following results.

 The tutors in Year 12 prepare students with a careers portfolio including CVs, application letters, achievement certificates and voluntary work diaries.
 All Year 12 students are expected to do at least one hour of community service in the school to support the learning of others and many choose to complete extra time supporting charities or junior schools in the community.
 Sustained voluntary work is an important requirement on application forms.
 Alongside this, the Sixth Form have their own charity and social committees organising events for all to be involved throughout the year.

 Assemblies are taken by the students to enhance their speaking and presentation skills, giving them confidence in public speaking and eventually interview technique.
 Specific interview training is completed during Horizons' week at the end of Year 12 along with university preparation which continues into Year 13 tutor time.

-The tutorial programme often has outside experts visiting to explore societal issues.
-These range from driving safety, drugs, alcohol and sex awareness, mental health, domestic violence, stop and search and many other related issues for teenagers today.
+The tutorial programme focuses on Wellbeing, Next Steps and often has outside experts visiting to explore societal issues.
+These range from driving safety, drugs, alcohol and sex awareness, mental health and wellbeing, domestic violence, stop and search and many other related issues for teenagers today.
 They are designed to promote discussion as well as impart information.

-Year 12 culminates in 5 days of 'Horizons' which involves key skill development and finally a week of work placement which is almost a compulsory element of job and university applications in today's society.
+Year 12 culminates in 'Horizons' Week which involves key skill development and finally an opportunity to take up a work placement which is almost a compulsory element of job and university applications in today's society.